Multi-Cell Convective Systems (MCS)

 While tornadoes occasionally form on the leading edge of squall lines, these storms primarily produce “straight-line” wind damage.

-This kind of wind damage is damage as a result of the shear force of the downdraft from a thunderstorm spreading horizontally as it reaches the earth’s surface.
+This kind of wind damage is damage as a result of the sheer force of the downdraft from a thunderstorm spreading horizontally as it reaches the earth’s surface.

 Often along the leading edge of the squall line, is a low hanging arc of cloudiness called the shelf cloud.